 Schedule a Visit

-Prospective students are also highly encouraged to schedule an appointment to attend an Information Session with the College of Engineering to learn more about applying to the Computer Science major through the College of Engineering.
+In addition to attending a Computer Science Information Session, prospective students are also highly encouraged to attend an Information Session with the College of Engineering to learn more about applying to the Computer Science major through the College of Engineering.
+Visitors will need to secure parking on-campus and can find more information about visitor parking including metered parking, daily parking passes, and parking for admissions tours here.

 Admission to Computer Science